-If you wish to be exempt from program, University, or Graduate College requirements and/or regulations, you may petition for an exception.
-Some petitions may be at the level of the College of Education and Human Services while others may be at the level of the Graduate College.
-The Graduate College petition guidelines are as follows:
+If a student wishes to be exempt from program, University, or Graduate College requirements and/or regulations, one may petition for an exception.
+Some petitions may be at the level of the Levin College of Public Affairs and Education while others may be at the level of the Graduate College.
+Students can learn about the process of seeking a petition through the college's advising office website.
+Please review the website for pertinent instructions.